-Following this transaction the Company holds, directly or indirectly through its subsidiaries or under option agreements, the mineral rights to over 350 property interests in Argentina, Chile and Uruguay.
+Following this transaction the Company holds, directly or indirectly through its subsidiaries or under option agreements, the mineral rights to over 350 property interests in Argentina, Chile.
 These include the mineral rights to 67 property interests in the province of Santa Cruz covering approximately 190,000 hectares held by the Company’s 90% owned Argentinian subsidiary, Patagonia Gold S.A. (“PGSA”) and to 51 property interests covering approximately 156,000 hectares held by its wholly owned Argentinian subsidiary Minera Minamalu S.A.

 Patagonia Gold is one of the largest landholders in the very prospective province of Santa Cruz.
 Currently its sole producing mine in the region is the Martha mine acquired via the Hunt transaction.
 Formerly owned and operated by Coeur d’Alène Mines and Yamana, Hunt acquired the mine in May 2016 with production of gold and silver concentrate recommencing in January 2017.

 Following cessation of open pit operations at Cap-Oeste, work is continuing to evaluate the development of the high-grade underground resource which contains approximately 300,000 oz AuEq at 20 g/t Au.